Is e-learning a temporary phenomenon?

 - Easily repeatable

-- Interactive training styles keep the learning directly involved
+- Interactive training styles can keep the learning directly involved

 - Risk of isolation